Fish Eaters: The Whys and Hows of Traditional Catholicism

 St. Mary Major is one of the seven pilgrim churches to which Roman Catholics travel on Maundy Thursday in Holy Week.
 St. Philip Neri also had the customs of visiting those seven churches all throughout the year, which many Catholics emulate to this day if they're ever blessed to visit Rome.
 St. Mary Major is the station church for Ember Wednesdays, Rogation Monday, Spy Wednesday, Easter Sunday, the first Sunday of Advent, Christmas Eve and Christmas Day, and the Feast of St. John the Evangelist.

-"Sanctæ Mariæ ad Nives" -- Our Lady of the Snow -- was originally a feast localized to St. Mary Major, but spread to all the Roman churches in the 14th century, and was then unversalized.
+"Sanctæ Mariæ ad Nives" -- Our Lady of the Snow -- was originally a feast localized to St. Mary Major, but spread to all the Roman churches in the 14th century, and was then universalized.

 Customs